-Sundiata Keita united the Mandinka peoples and founded Mali in the early 13th century on the upper Niger River, controlling the trans-Saharan gold and salt trade.
+Sundiata Keita united the Mandinka peoples and founded Mali around 1235 after his victory at the Battle of Kirina, on the upper Niger River, controlling the trans-Saharan gold and salt trade.
 Under Mansa Musa in the 14th century it reached its height, fabulously wealthy and dotted with mosques and madrasas at Timbuktu and Djenne.
 Succession disputes, Tuareg raids, and the rise of Songhai gradually stripped away its provinces.
 By the 17th century Mali had shrunk to a small chiefdom, finished off when the Bamana of Segou sacked its capital around 1670.

 Worth remembering